ArthurYdalgo/laravext/docs/tools/blade-directives.md

 ## @strand

-You can use the @strand('Path/To/Component') directive alongside a @nexus, which will use the name as a path to find a React/Vue component inside the resources/js/strands (which is customizable).
-The first parateters is the `path/to/the/component`, and the second one is `['any' => 'data', 'you' => 'might need']`
+You can use the @strand('Path/To/Component') directive alongside a @nexus, which will use the name as a path to find a React/Vue component inside the resources/js/strands (which is customizable at the `createLaravextApp`/`createLaravextSsrApp` functions).
+The first parameter is the `path/to/the/component`, and the second one is `['any' => 'data', 'you' => 'might need']`

 ```html
 @extends('layouts.app')